WilhelmStu/BibTeXManager/readme.txt

 To deploy the app you can use maven and either run:

     - mvn clean javafx:jlink
 (this will create BibTeXManager/target/output.zip, that includes all needed binaries for your specific platform  and the executable "launch" inside the bin folder to run the App, this version then works independent of your java installation)

     - mvn package
-    (note that this will create the BibTeXManager-version-shade.jar inside the target folder, it should work on windows, linux and mac, but requires a valid java installation to run)
+(note that this will create the BibTeXManager-version-shade.jar inside the target folder, it should work on windows, linuxand mac, but requires a valid java installation to run)

 To use the script for acm.org:
 Browser-Plugin to manage User-Scripts: https://www.tampermonkey.net/